Deltares/hydromt/docs/dev/migrating-to-v1.rst

-Making the model region it's own component
+Making the model region its own component
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Rationale**